janapc03/boba-ordering-app/README.md

 components by adding a new drink to your order and then viewing your order.
 - You can save the state of my application by clicking the "Save Current Order" button on the main menu.
 - You can reload the state of my application by clicking the "Load Saved Order" button on the main menu.

+## *Phase 4: Task 2*
+[Added a large taro milk tea with [boba, pudding] to this order, Added a small wintermelon milk tea with [pudding] to this order, Removed a small wintermelon milk tea with [pudding] from this order]